Pratik0188/Project2SE/README.md

 ---

 ## Iteration 13: Social and Community Features
-**Change Event:** Adjusting focus to include broader community features based on user feedback.
+**Change Event:** Expanding user engagement through social features.

 **Selected User Stories for Iteration 13:**
-- **Comment on a Post**
+- **Post Comments on Items**
-  - **Estimate:** 5 days
+  - **Estimate:** 4 days

-  - **Priority:** 20
+  - **Priority:** 40

-**Total Estimate:** 5 days
+**Total Estimate:** 4 days

 **Discussion of Changes:**
-Focusing on community engagement through comments reinforces social interactions.
-This approach aligns well with project goals and ensures that community features remain a priority.

-**Effect:** Enhancing commenting capabilities can drive increased interaction, resulting in a more vibrant user community.
+This iteration emphasizes user interaction through comments, fostering community engagement.
+This aligns well with user demands for increased interaction and content sharing.

+**Effect:** Enhancing social features likely promotes user interaction and satisfaction.

 ---

+## Conclusion

+Throughout the iterations, the project has focused on adaptability and responsiveness to user feedback.
+Each iteration has been designed to balance feature delivery with the overall project timeline, ensuring a robust platform that meets user needs and expectations.

 ## User Stories